orchestral/toolkit-docs/testbench/integrations.md

 ## Collision

-You can also utilise Collision with Testbench to use Laravel flavored artisan test command, including parallel testing.
-First of all include `nunomaduro/collision` to your package:
+You can also utilize Collision with Testbench to use Laravel-flavored artisan test commands, including parallel testing.
+First of all, include `nunomaduro/collision` in your package:

 ```bash
 composer require --dev "nunomaduro/collision"
 ```

-After installation complete and `package:discover` executed you should be able to use `package:test` command directly from `testbench` CLI:
+After installation is complete and `package:discover` is executed you should be able to use `package:test` command directly from `testbench` CLI:

 ```bash
 vendor/bin/testbench package:test